-- 4.2 However in implementing our approach the Association is also mindful of our rights and responsibilities contained within other legislation.
-The Association will ensure it complies with the following legislation:-
+- 5.2 However, in implementing our approach the Association is also mindful of our rights and responsibilities contained within other legislation.
+The Association will ensure it complies with the following legislation: -

-- Data Protection Act 2018
+- Data Protection Act 2018 General Data Protection Regulation (GDPR)

+- Equality Act 2010

-- Equality Act Children Scotland Act 2010 & Children's Hearings (Scotland) Act 2011
+- Equality Act Children Scotland Act 2010 and Children's Hearings (Scotland) Act 2011

 - Human Rights Act 1998

 - Homelessness etc (Scotland) Act 2003

-- Bankruptcy and Diligence etc (Scotland) Act 2007
+- Housing (Scotland) Act 2010

-- Housing (Scotland) Act 2010 & 2018
+- Housing (Scotland) Act 2018

+- The Scottish Social Housing Charter

-5. PURPOSE OF STREAMLINED EVICTION PROCESS
+6. PURPOSE OF STREAMLINED EVICTION PROCESS

-The streamlined eviction process is intended to help to speed up eviction in cases where
+The streamlined eviction process is intended to help speed up eviction in cases where:

-- Serious antisocial or criminal behaviour has already been proven in court; - The behaviour which led to the conviction was in the locality of the tenant's house; and - The landlord considers that eviction action is appropriate in the best interests of the community and to protect neighbours and other people living in or near an Oak Tree Housing Association property from harm.
+- Serious antisocial or criminal behaviour has already been proven in court. - The behaviour which led to the conviction was in the locality of the tenant's house. - The landlord considers that eviction action is appropriate in the best interests of the community and to protect neighbours and other people living in or near an Oak Tree Housing Association property from harm.

-6. USE OF THE STREAMLINED EVICTION PROCESS
+7. USE OF THE STREAMLINED EVICTION PROCESS

-6.1 Factors that will be considered
+7.1 Factors that will be considered